Indus River Delta–Arabian Sea mangroves: Flora

 The flora of the delta is not diverse as few plants can survive the severe conditions of heat and salinity.
 In 2003, mangrove forests were estimated to cover 820 km2 of the delta.
 95% of the trees were grey mangroves (Avicennia marina), with the remaining 5%, growing on small areas of higher ground, being red mangrove (Rhizophora mucronata), Indian mangrove (Ceriops tagal) and black mangrove (Aegiceras corniculatum).
 Sea holly (Acanthus ilicifolius) and other salt-tolerant plants grow in drier parts.
 Mangrove forests have a thick canopy and an undergrowth consisting mainly of saplings of the mangrove trees..
 Coconuts are also present.

 Fauna

 The mangroves are especially important as a sheltered haven where fish, crustaceans and invertebrates can reproduce and fish fry can shelter among the pneumatophores, the tangle of aerial roots that help the mangroves survive in a saline environment.
 They are also home to large numbers of seabirds.
-Mammals of the delta include fishing cats, wild boars, Indian hog deers, smooth-coated otters, small Indian civets, South Asian jungle cats, Persian jackals, desert hares,Indian Ocean humpback dolphins, and finless porpoises.
+Mammals of the delta include fishing cats, wild boars, Indian hog deer, smooth-coated otters, small Indian civets, South Asian jungle cats, Persian jackals, desert hares,Indian Ocean humpback dolphins, and finless porpoises.
 The delta is home to large quantities of waterbirds including greater flamingos, Dalmatian pelicans, great white pelicans, grey herons, purple herons, night herons, Brahminy kites, Western marsh harriers, black-shouldered kites, common kestrels, lesser kestrels, Eurasian sparrowhawks, greater coucals, grey-headed swamphens, water rails and as many as 60,000 migratory birds arrive each year.